cmacin/cmacin.github.io/README.md

 - [ ] Add a photo gallery page
 - [ ] Add a blogging/musing page
+- [ ] Add a "What I'm currently reading page"
 - [ ] Create a YouTube channel embed page
 - [ ] Add a resume/career experience page